-The 9th Annual Switchfoot Bro-Am surf contest and concert returns to Moonlight Beach in Encinitas on July 13, 2013.
+The 10th Annual Switchfoot Bro-Am surf contest and concert returns to Moonlight Beach in Encinitas on July 12, 2014.
 The daylong event features a variety of activities including a charity surf contest, a nerf surf jousting exposition between surf contest heats, The Rob Machado Bro Junior, and a live concert with Switchfoot on the beach.
-The evening will round out with the annual Belly Up Tavern After-Party.
-Additional live performances on the beach as well as the Belly Up lineup will be revealed at a later date.

 An annual event near and dear to Switchfoot's heart, the Bro-Am was created to give back to the San Diego community while benefiting local children's charities through funds raised at the pre-event auction night soiree, as well as from vendors on the beach day-of, corporate surf team entries, sponsorships, and an after-party at the Belly Up Tavern.
 Since its inception in 2005, the Bro-Am has raised more than $715,000 for San Diego-based children's charities.
 Inspired by the success of the Bro-Am, Switchfoot created the Switchfoot Bro-Am Foundation to continue their mission of supporting local at-risk, homeless, and street kids throughout the year.

 This year's Bro-Am is proud to welcome back the 2nd annual Rob Machado Bro Junior.
 Open to youngsters ages 16 and under, the Rob Machado Bro Junior places a premium on the competitor having the most fun.
 Kids sign up to enter at the Solana Beach Surf Ride location, compete on one of Rob Machado's boards, and stick around for the day's festivities.
 Rather than a financial donation, entrants bring gently-used surf clothes to the beach on competition day as their entry fee.